himbeer-toni/UserScripts/README.md

 You can then use crnupdate for any source-code that supports the hash-sign as comment delimiter.

-So have a look at the script itself where it did inject itself the notice using the command
+So have a look at the top of script itself where it did inject itself the notice using the command
 `crnupdate -m "############## License / Copyright ###############" -r crnupdate`.
 ```